 - It is important to know that only you can make the decision to get tested and usually one has to be over 18 years old before the test is performed.
 Parents, partners, friends or other family members may pressure/encourage you to get the test, but it is ultimately your decision alone.

-- If you decide to get decide to take the test, in addition to the emotional impact on you and your family, you also need to consider the effect a positive result will have on other aspects of your life such as life insurance and future job opportunities since in some profession, a positive result may be an obstacle ( for example, joining the armed forces).
+- If you decide to take the test, in addition to the emotional impact on you and your family, you also need to consider the effect a positive result will have on other aspects of your life, such as life insurance and future job opportunities since in some professions, a positive result may be an obstacle (for example, joining the armed forces).

 - When you first learn that you may be at risk, it is important not to rush into making a decision about getting tested, because once you have been given the result, you cannot change your mind.